influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/join_backfill.md

 ### Backfill
 Now for a fun little trick.
-Using Kapacitor's record/replay actions we can actually run this TICKscript on historical data.
+Using Kapacitor's record/replay actions, we can actually run this TICKscript on historical data.
-First save the above script as `error_percent.tick` and define it.
+First, save the above script as `error_percent.tick` and define it.
-Then create a recording for the past time frame we want.
+Then, create a recording for the past time frame we want.

 ```bash
 kapacitor define error_percent -tick error_percent.tick